UNITED STATES OF AMERICA

 Energy Reorganization Act of 1974 (Public Law 93-438): This act separated the licensing and related functions of the AEC from energy development and related functions.
 The NRC succeeded the AEC as an independent regulatory authority to ensure the safety and licensing of nuclear reactors and other facilities associated with the processing, transport and handling of nuclear materials.

-MAIN ORGANIZATIONS, INVOLVED IN NUCLEAR POWER RELATED ACTIVITIES
+APPENDIX 2: MAIN ORGANIZATIONS INVOLVED IN NUCLEAR POWER RELATED ACTIVITIES

 US Department of Energy